amazeliauskas/amazeliauskas.github.io/_pages/profiles.md

     description: Master student
     image: jannis.jpg
     image_circular: true # crops the image to make it circular
-    status: former
+    status: past
     importance: 4
-    social: true # includes social icons at the bottom of the page
+    social: false # includes social icons at the bottom of the page
     email: gebhard@thphys.uni-heidelberg.de
     from: 2023
     to: 2024